-- Sponsor of the certification is Austria Card Plastikkarten und Ausweissysteme GmbH, Lamezanstr.
-4-8, A-1232 Wien, Austria. - The sponsor applied for a certificate compliant with the service type 04: "Deutsches IT-Sicherheitszertifikat [German IT Security Certificate]" by the certification body of T-Systems. - Target of Evaluation (TOE) is the product "ACOS EMV-A04V1".
-"Configuration A" and "Configuration B" denote two different configurations of the TOE (cf. section 6). - The TOE is a Secure Signature Creation Device (SSCD) designed to meet the requirements of the EU Directive /EU-DIR/, the Austrian Signature Act and the German Signature Act: - The SSCD consists of the ICC NXP SmartMx P5CC037V0A, executable code residing on the card and all data required for the digital signature application. - Supported by the random number generator of the ICC, the TOE is able to generate either secure signature RSA key pairs (key length from 1280 to 2048 bits) or ECC key pairs (key length 192 to 256 bits). - Hashing of data to be signed may be performed externally (by the application), internally by the TOE or in a combined mode.
-In all cases, hashing can be done using the algorithms SHA-1, SHA-224 or SHA-256. - The creation of signatures with RSA resp.
-ECC follows /PKCS#1/ resp. /ECDSA/. - The main difference between the two configurations of ACOS EMV-A04V1 concerns the usage of Secure Messaging (cf. section 6). - The sponsor provided a separate security target for each configuration of the TOE in English language.
-The security targets final version 1.7 as of July 09, 2008 are not included in the certification report, but are available at the sponsor. - The security targets reference the Common Criteria as criteria and EAL4 as assurance level.
+- 1 Sponsor of the certification is Austria Card Plastikkarten und Ausweissysteme GmbH, Lamezanstr.
+4-8, A-1232 Wien, Austria. - 2 The sponsor applied for a certificate compliant with the service type 01: "Certification against ITSEC/CC" by the certification body of T-Systems. - 3 Target of Evaluation (TOE) is the product "ACOS EMV-A05V1".
+"Configuration A" and "Configuration B" denote two different configurations of the TOE (cf. section 6). - 4 The TOE is a Secure Signature Creation Device (SSCD) designed to meet the requirements of the EU Directive /EU-DIR/, the Austrian Signature Act and the German Signature Act: - The SSCD consists of the ICC Infineon SLE66CX360PE and a native operating system with a signature application. - Supported by the random number generator of the ICC, the TOE is able to generate either secure signature RSA key pairs (key length from 1280 to 2048 bits) or ECC key pairs (key length 192 to 256 bits). - Hashing of data to be signed may be performed externally (by the application), internally by the TOE or in a combined mode.
+In all cases, hashing can be done using the algorithms SHA-1, SHA-224 or SHA-256.
+Note: For the usage of SHA-1 there may be specific requirements in national legislation which have to be taken into account. - The creation of signatures with RSA resp.
+ECC follows /PKCS#1/ resp. /ECDSA/. - The main difference between the two configurations of ACOS EMV-A05V1 concerns the usage of Secure Messaging (cf. section 6). - 5 The sponsor provided a separate security target for each configuration of the TOE in English language.
+The security targets final version 1.6 as of October 19, 2009 are not included in the certification report, but are available at the sponsor. - 6 The security targets reference the Common Criteria as criteria and EAL4+ as assurance level.
 The (minimum) strength of TOE security functions (SOF) is claimed as "high".

-2 Relevant Normative Documents for the Evaluation
+2 Relevant Normative Documents for the Evaluation1

-- As applied by the sponsor, the evaluation of the TOE was carried out against the - Common Criteria for Information Technology Security Evaluation /CC/. - In addition, the following documents were relevant for the evaluation and certification: - Common Methodology for Information Technology Security Evaluation /CEM/, - Anwendungshinweise und Interpretationen im Schema [Guidance and Interpretations of Scheme Issues], BSI /AIS/, - Work instruction "Verfahrenstyp 04: Deutsches IT-Sicherheitszertifikat [German IT Security Certificate]" by T-Systems (endorsed version).
+- 7 As applied by the sponsor, the evaluation of the TOE was carried out against the - Common Criteria for Information Technology Security Evaluation /CC/. - 8 In addition, the following documents were relevant for the evaluation and certification: - Common Methodology for Information Technology Security Evaluation /CEM/, - Anwendungshinweise und Interpretationen im Schema [Guidance and Interpretations of Scheme Issues], BSI /AIS/, - Work instruction "Verfahrenstyp 01: Certification against ITSEC/CC" by T-Systems (endorsed version).